fbpx

 Call me optimistic but I firmly believe in the power of a few passionate, dedicated individuals and the profound difference we can make.
 Through my personal struggles combined with my hope in our shared humanity, a commitment was forged.

-As connection-focused parents, we embodied this principle in the follows ways of knowing, doing and being:
+As connection-focused parents, we embodied this principle in the following ways of knowing, doing and being:

-This principle is embodied in the follows ways of knowing, doing and being:
+This principle is embodied in the following ways of knowing, doing and being:

 Due to the current nature of the Neurodivergent experience, many Autistic, ADHDers and AuDHDers have intergenerational, acute and developmental trauma associated with their lived experience.
-This is why in order to be truly neuro-affirming we also need to be trauma-informed as parents of neurodivergent children and teenagers and as well as neurodivergent individuals working on being more neuro-affirming with ourselves.
+This is why in order to be truly neuro-affirming we also need to be trauma-informed as parents of neurodivergent children and teenagers.

-This principle is embodied in the follows ways of knowing, doing and being:
+This principle is embodied in the following ways of knowing, doing and being:

 “Living into our values means that we do more than profess our values, we practice them.
 We walk our talk — we are clear about what we believe and hold important, and we take care that our intentions, words, thoughts, and behaviours align with those beliefs.”
 Brene Brown.